MasterAI-Inc/libauto/README.md

 ## Introduction

-Use Python & AI to program a self-driving car.
-AutoAuto is a fun way to learn bleeding-edge skills, intended for the beginner programmer and the advanced engineer alike.
+Use Python & A.I. to program a self-driving car.
+AutoAuto is a fun way to learn bleeding-edge skills, intended for beginner and advanced engineers alike.
 Drive your wonder with AutoAuto.

-This library runs on AutoAuto devices and exposes all the functionality the device has through an easy Python interface.
+This library runs on AutoAuto devices and exposes all the functionality the device has through a layered Python interface.

 ![AutoAuto Fleet 1 Car](https://autoauto-static-uploads.s3.amazonaws.com/d452293bcac14e65a3370c54e9027e79.JPG)